lguez/Ml2pl/README.md

 The pressure field at model levels can be specified in input-file or pressure-file either through hybrid coefficients and surface pressure or directly from 4-dimensional pressure.
-In both cases, pressure must be given in Pa and decrease when the index of model level increases.
+In both cases, pressure must decrease when the index of model level increases.
 This is checked quickly in the program.
 If option `-p` is not used then the program will look for `ap`, `b` (hybrid coefficients) and `ps` (surface pressure) in the input file or the pressure file.

 The target pressure levels should be in a text file called `press_levels.txt` in the current directory at run-time.
 The first line of the file is skipped, assuming it is a title line.
-Pressure levels should be in hPa, in any order, one value per line.
+Target pressure levels should be in the same unit as input pressure at model levels, as given by the 4-dimensional pressure or hybrid coefficients and surface pressure.
+Target pressure levels can be in any order, one value per line.
 There should be at least one target pressure level.
 There is no other constraint on these values nor on the number of values.

 There is [an example for file `press_levels.txt`](press_levels.txt).